sudhanwadindorkar/mithrandir/README.md

 ### Real Client IP Handling

 When requests pass through proxies or load balancers, the original client IP is often replaced with the proxy's IP.
-To address this, `obscura` extracts the real client IP from custom headers added by these intermediaries.
+To address this, `mithrandir` extracts the real client IP from custom headers added by these intermediaries.
 This ensures accurate IP-based session tracking.

 The tool supports the following headers to retrieve the real client IP:
 - `CF-Connecting-IP` (Cloudflare)